ExcelliumSA/SecurityTXT-Study/README.md

 # Data file

-> File [source-test.txt](source-test.txt) is the same file than [source.txt](source.txt).
-However, it contains a subset of the domains because it is only used for the GitHub action workflow.
+> File [test-source.txt](test-source.txt) is the same file than [source.txt](source.txt).
+However, it contains a subset of the domains because it is only used for the [GitHub action workflow](.github/workflows/test-script.yml).
 The GitHub action workflow is used to allow the dependency checker of GitHub to verify that upgrading a dependency do not break the python script.

 *[source.txt](source.txt):*